Developer: Blueprint Games

 The Bad: Feels a bit dated, the first game has some minor issues

 What happens when you put two of the best action adventure games created on one disc?
 Ultimate satisfaction.
 Both God of Wars have been updated in widescreen format with slightly polished visuals for HD display and running at a lightning fast 60 FPS.
-If you bought the game new you will have received a code to download the God of War III demo, but as of now this code is useless since the demo is now on PSN and the game is due out in just over a week.
-Other than that nothing else has been changed for the PS3 except trophies which was the main drive for me to purchase these games all over again.
+If you bought the game new you will have received a code to download the God of War III demo, but as of now, this code is useless since the demo is now on PSN and the game is due out in just over a week.
+Other than that nothing else has been changed for the PS3 except trophies which were the main drive for me to purchase these games all over again.
 So here is a separate review for each game.

 God of War

 Being released in 2004 the does feel a bit old.
 There are more flaws in this game than the first, but let’s start with the good things.
-Apart from revolutionizing games and the action adventure genre single-handedly the game is amazing and epic.
-The game is full of huge towering bosses, waves and waves of enemies, a deep dark story full of Greek mythology, a fluid, almost perfect combat system, and boobs.
-Yes that’s right boobs.
-At the time of release I had never seen a game with so much nudity before, but it shouldn’t really shock gamers as much these days.
+Apart from revolutionizing games and the action adventure genre single-handedly, the game is amazing and epic.
+The game is full of huge towering bosses, waves, and waves of enemies, a deep dark story full of Greek mythology, a fluid, almost perfect combat system, and boobs.
+Yes, that’s right boobs.
+At the time of release, I had never seen a game with so much nudity before, but it shouldn’t really shock gamers as much these days.
 The game also has some very intricate puzzles that wind up being whole levels that you have to solve such as Pandora’s Temple.
 The combat system is pretty fast and fluid on its own.

 With Kratos whipping his Blades of Chaos around you feel like you have complete control over him.
 Another combat element that revolutionized games was quick time events.
 After weakening an enemy enough you pressed the corresponding button (usually circle) over them and a series of buttons flash on-screen.
 If you don’t press it on time the enemy knocks you down and you have to start over.
-Of course you can just kill them normally if this gets dull for you.
+Of course, you can just kill them normally if this gets dull for you.
 The best QTEs, however, are during boss fights.
 If just feels awesome to plow a mast through a 200 foot tall Hydra.
 Now you do need to realize that there is magic here as well.
 You get four different powers throughout the game such as Medusa’s Gaze (freeze enemies), Poseidon’s Rage (shock), Hade’s Army (souls that continuously attack enemies).
 These, plus your weapons, can be upgraded by collecting red experience orbs.
 As you upgrade all your items you get new moves, plus increased power.
-If you’re asking about your health and magic your can collect Phoenix Feathers and Gorgon eyes for magic and health respectively.
+If you’re asking about your health and magic you can collect Phoenix Feathers and Gorgon eyes for magic and health respectively.
 These are all found in hidden chests throughout the game so keep an eye out.